Quick answer

-Tally multi-company analytics consolidates data from multiple Tally Prime company files — separate branches, legal entities, or GSTINs — into unified dashboards and reports.
-It enables group-level P&L, consolidated balance sheets, inter-company elimination, and cross-branch performance comparison without manually merging data in Excel.
+Tally multi-company analytics consolidates data from multiple Tally Prime company files — separate branches, GSTINs, or legal entities — into unified dashboards.
+FireAI's one-click Tally connector auto-syncs all companies simultaneously, enabling group-level P&L, consolidated balance sheets, inter-company elimination, and cross-branch performance comparison without manual Excel merging.

 Indian businesses commonly operate through multiple Tally companies — separate entities for each state GSTIN, manufacturing vs trading units, or holding and subsidiary structures.
 Each company is a separate data silo in Tally.
 Multi-company analytics breaks these silos.